horenbergerb/horenbergerb.github.io/_posts/2022-05-26-egyptianmath1.md

 ## Egypt: A Timeline Up To The RMP

-Set the scene in Egypt, along the Nile, nearly 5000 years ago.
-Already for thousands of years, large cultures along the Nile have been practicing agriculture and animal husbandry, making pottery, and generally having a good time.
+Set the scene in Egypt, circa 3500 BC, along the Nile.
+It was well over 5000 years ago.
+Large cultures along the Nile have been practicing agriculture and animal husbandry, making pottery, and generally having a good time.
 There were stone, copper, and obsidians tools, there was jewelry and painted ceramics, and there was an ongoing consolidation of power around the Nile valley.

 In passing, note that the earliest known Hieroglyphic writing appeared suddenly in 3250BC, already a complete writing system.
 Its origins are unknown.<sup>[3][3]</sup>